z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

 Glue that connects the compilers and standard assembly interface to the `math16` library.
 The purpose is to define aliases that connect the standard names to the math16 specific names.
 These functions make up the complete z88dk `math16` maths library that is linked against on the compile line as `-lmath16`.

-An alias is provided to simplify usage of the library. `--math16` provides all the required linkages and definitions, as a simple alternative to `-Cc-fp-mode=ieee -Cc-D__MATH_MATH16 -D__MATH_MATH16 -lmath16 -pragma-define:CLIB_16BIT_FLOAT=1`.
+An alias is provided to simplify usage of the library. `--math16` provides all the required linkages and definitions, as a simple alternative to `-Cc-fp-mode=ieee16 -Cc-D__MATH_MATH16 -D__MATH_MATH16 -lmath16 -pragma-define:CLIB_16BIT_FLOAT=1`.

 ## Function Discussion